radixiura/MECA/README.md

 </tr></tbody></table>

 ## How does MECA work?
-Meca is based on a go programming language, so it uses a concurrency and parallel paradigm and allows u to work faster than even!
+Meca is based on a GO programming language, so it uses a concurrency and parallel paradigm and allows u to work faster than even!

-Refer to [Acra-in-depth / Architecture](https://docs.cossacklabs.com/acra/acra-in-depth/architecture/) to learn more about Acra components.
-Refer to [Acra-in-depth / Data flow](https://docs.cossacklabs.com/acra/acra-in-depth/data-flow/) to see more typical Acra-based dataflows and deployments.

 ## Installation and launch
 See [Getting started](https://docs.cossacklabs.com/acra/getting-started/) to learn how to [install Acra](https://docs.cossacklabs.com/acra/getting-started/installing/) or to [try Acra without coding](https://docs.cossacklabs.com/acra/getting-started/trying/).